What will labor be like?

 Considerable research has shown that regional anesthesia is safe for you and your baby.

-How soon does regional anesthesia take affect and how long does it last?
+How soon does regional anesthesia take effect and how long does it last?

-Epidural anesthesia starts working 10 to 20 minutes after the medication has been injected.
-Pain relief from epidural anesthesia lasts as long as your labor, since more medication can always be given through the catheter.
+Epidural anesthesia starts working within 10 to 20 minutes after the medicine has been injected.
+Pain relief from epidural anesthesia lasts as long as your labor, since more medicine can always be given through the catheter.

-Spinal anesthesia starts working immediately after the medication has been injected.
+Spinal anesthesia starts working immediately after the medicine has been injected.
 Pain relief lasts about two and one-half hours.
-If your labor is expected to last beyond this time, an epidural catheter will be inserted to deliver medications to continue your pain relief as long as needed.
+If your labor is expected to last beyond this time, an epidural catheter will be inserted to deliver medicines to continue your pain relief as long as needed.

 How numb will regional anesthesia make me feel?

-Although you will feel significant pain relief, you may still be aware of mild pressure from your contractions.
-You may also feel pressure when your health care provider examines you.
+Although you will feel significant pain relief, you might still be aware of mild pressure from your contractions.
+You might also feel pressure when your health care provider examines you.

 Do I have to stay in bed after regional anesthesia?